Git-Goud/Git-Goud/README.md

 ## Hi there! 👋
 ### About Me 💬
 Welcome!
-I'm Kristen, a dedicated self-taught developer based in Southern California.
-My academic journey began with a Bachelor of Science in Kinesiology in 2016, but my true calling in technology emerged shortly after.
-This led me to earn a degree in Information Technology in 2020 and a Master's in Information Technology in 2024.
-With a background as an avid gamer, I naturally transitioned into the programming world, continuously enhancing my skills through self-study and practical projects.
+I'm Kristen, a self-taught developer.
+My academic journey began with a Bachelor of Science in Kinesiology in 2016, which eventually led me to pursue technology, earning a degree in Information Technology in 2020 and a Master's in Information Technology in 2024.
+I continuously enhance my skills through self-study and practical projects, and am actively exploring AI technology, both using and developing AI-powered solutions.

 - 🏢 I work for a Medical School as an Application and Database Developer.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/kmgoudreault/) || kmgoudreault@gmail.com
 - ⚡ Fun fact: [I love rock climbing and skateboarding] I love challenging myself and chasing that send energy!

 ### Currently Working On
-- [Certification] I am studying for the Azure Data Fundamentals Certification
 - [More Projects] I always work on little projects to practice my skills.